aguilarcarboni/ttuno/README.md

 # UNO Game Project

 ## Object Oriented Programming
-A multiplayer UNO game built with a server-side architecture and MVC design pattern, emphasizing Object-Oriented Programming principles.
+A local multiplayer UNO game built with a server-side architecture and MVC design pattern, emphasizing Object-Oriented Programming principles.

 ### Description
 This project is a digital version of the classic card game UNO, designed for multiplayer gameplay over the internet.
 The game allows players to join a lobby, play against each other in real-time, and experience the fun of UNO from the comfort of their own homes.